Zequez/logseq-vault/pages/Women and Men.md

 	- ### Cowshit
 		- It's very true, but irrelevant
 - ## Men
-	-
+	- In a patriarchy they don't have to grow up
 	- ### Bullshit
 		- It's very relevant, but not true
 - ---
 - [[Mujeres y Hombres]]
 - ---